nwhobart/bfjira/README.md

 If you encounter issues not covered here:
 1. Check the [GitHub Issues](https://github.com/nwhobart/bfjira/issues) for similar problems
-2. Enable verbose output with `-v` flag for more detailed error messages
+2. Enable verbose output with `--verbose` flag for more detailed error messages
 3. Open a new issue with detailed information about your problem

 ## Development